-A Religious Leader that revolts will then establish their own heretical or schismatic version of the parent religion.
+A Religious Leader that revolts will then establish his or her own heretical or schismatic version of the parent religion.

-9.6.5 Religious Control Status Increase Limits
+Religious Control Status Increase Limits

 A given Holy Site can only increase one level of control in a turn.
 A Church can, therefore, only become an Abbey.
 An Abbey can only become a Monastery.
 A Monastery can only become a Cathedral.
 And a Cathedral can become a Holy City.